donbright/piliko/README.md

 piliko
 ======

-Piliko is a very, very, experimenral mishmash of Rational Geometry computer codes in the computer language called Python.
-It follows, roughly, Rational Trigonometry in that it avoids irrational and transcendental numbers and functions, and the concepts of angle and distance are avoided.
+Piliko is a mish mash collection of highly experimental Geometry codes, mostly inspired by Rational Geometry.
+Most of the code tries to avoid irrational and transcendental numbers and functions as the basis of calculations.

 #Current status

+The code is bits and pieces, like a workshop or notebook, of various things.
 This code is 'alpha' level.
 It is highly experimental.
-It may or may not work at any time, as I am constantly tinkering with it.
-It can do basic calculations, but the whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
+It may or may not work at any time.

+The main 'piliko' python code contains rational geometry functions like spread and red, blue and green quadrance, circumcenters of a triangle, etc. The whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
 Tests have not been created.

-There are no actual users at this time so debugging, as you might imagine, has been minimal.
+There are also a lot of random tidbits not related to the main package, for example

+*Experiments with rational number types that allow 0 as a denominator, In the Go language
+*Experiment to generate Sphere, Torus, tessellations of disks, Bernoulli Leminscate, etc, using only rational points, and also using Blue,Red,Green quadrance as short-hand notation.
+*Experiment with line-line intersection using the Wedge function of Geometric Algebra
+*Find conic equation of a spline, given 3 points, using Rob Johnsons "Conic Splines" paper of 1991, from Apple and http://sympy.org , a symbolic python mathematics package *Experiments with Ford Circles and Descartes Kissing Circles

 #Disclaimer